Clubs: Institute FC, Derry City FC, Sunderland AFC, Wigan Athletic FC

 • Became a regular for Derry in 2009 and remained with the club following their enforced relegation from the Premier Division at the end of that season, helping them win immediate promotion in 2010, scoring eight goals in 30 First Division appearances.

 • Outstanding displays in the 2011 Premier Division earned him a move to England, and although he was signed by Steve Bruce, it was not until the manager's mid-season replacement by Martin O'Neill, a fellow Ulsterman, that he made his Premier League debut.

 • Appeared regularly for the Wearsiders after Christmas, scoring and creating several goals and receiving rave reviews from the English media.

-• Although he had played junior representative football for Northern Ireland, he chose to pursue his senior career with the Republic and was given a warm reception at the Dublin Arena when he came on as a late substitute in the February 2012 friendly against the Czech Republic.
+• Although he had played junior representative football for Northern Ireland, he chose to pursue his senior career with the Republic and was given a warm reception at the Dublin Arena when he came on as a late substitute in the February 2012 friendly against the Czech Republic for his debut.

 • Travelled to UEFA EURO 2012 and made a solitary appearance against Spain as the Irish lost all three group games.

 • Made 36 league appearances for Sunderland, scoring twice, in the 2012/13 season as the team ended one place above the relegation zone.
 Transferred to relegated Wigan in the summer, enjoying a first taste of European club football in the UEFA Europa League with the FA Cup winners.